Rt. Hon. Lawrence Sulivan1

 M, #50718, b.
 11 November 1804, d.
 1 November 1887

-Colonel Harry Burrard Dalzell, 10th Earl of Carnwath was born on 11 November 1804.1 He was the son of Lt.-Gen. Robert Alexander Dalzell, 6th Earl of Carnwath and Andulusia Browne.1 He married Isabella Campbell, daughter of Reverend Alexander Campbell, on 16 November 1827.1 He died on 1 November 1887 at age 82 at 28 Eaton Place, London, England, without surviving male issue.1 He was buried at St. Peter's Church, Bournemouth, Hampshire, England.1
+Colonel Harry Burrard Dalzell, 10th Earl of Carnwath was born on 11 November 1804.1 He was the son of Lt.-Gen. Robert Alexander Dalzell, 6th Earl of Carnwath and Andulusia Browne.1 He married Isabella Campbell, daughter of Reverend Alexander Campbell, on 16 November 1827.1 He died on 1 November 1887 at age 82 at 28 Eaton Place, London, EnglandG, without surviving male issue.1 He was buried at St. Peter's Church, Bournemouth, Hampshire, EnglandG.1

-Colonel Harry Burrard Dalzell, 10th Earl of Carnwath was commissioned in 1820, in the service of the Bengal Artillery.1 He gained the rank of Colonel in 1835 in the service of the Bengal Artillery.1 He was Commisary of Ordnance between 1835 and 1842 at Agra, India.1 He succeeded to the title of 10th Earl of Carnwath [S., 1639] on 28 April 1875.1
+He was commissioned in 1820, in the service of the Bengal Artillery.1 He gained the rank of Colonel in 1835 in the Bengal Artillery.1 He was Commisary of Ordnance between 1835 and 1842 at Agra, IndiaG.1 He succeeded as the 10th Earl of Carnwath [S., 1639] on 28 April 1875.1

 Children of Colonel Harry Burrard Dalzell, 10th Earl of Carnwath and Isabella Campbell